thugcee/matrix-clock/README.md

-# Firmware for a digital clock based on ESP32 and MAX7219 display, with time synchronization via NTP
+# Firmware for a digital clock based on ESP32 and MAX7219 display, with time synchronization via NTP and a simple weather forecast.

 This is a PlatformIO project that utilises the Arduino and ESP-IDF frameworks.